olson-sean-k/plexus/README.md

 Primitives produce an ephemeral stream of topology and vertex geometry.
-A `MeshGraph`, represented as a [half-edge graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list), supports arbitrary geometry for vertices, edges, and faces.
+A `MeshGraph`, represented as a [half-edge graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list), supports arbitrary geometry for vertices, half-edges, and faces.
 The graph can also be traversed and manipulated in ways that iterator expressions and simple buffers cannot, such as circulation, extrusion, merging, and joining.